JavidanAkb2000/math-for-ml-dlspecialization/README.md

 ---

-Stay tuned for more weeks and deeper ML math projects.
+More math.
+More ML.
+More power — stay tuned for upcoming labs and deeper real-world applications.